crukci-bioinformatics/qPLEXanalyzer/README.md

 ## Installation

-To install **qPLEXanalyzer**, please download both the file in your desktop and install it into R session.
+To install **qPLEXanalyzer**, please download both the files (*.tar.gz) in your desktop and install it into R session.
 Please provide the path to package to the install.packages() command to install the package in your R session.
 After installation and loading of the package see ?qPLEXanalyzer at the R prompt for a brief overview.